piegu/language-models/README.md

 # Language Models
 Repository of pre-trained Language Models and NLP models.

+## HF-LLM.rs 🦀
+[HF-LLM.rs 🦀](https://github.com/piegu/language-models-hf-llm.rs?tab=readme-ov-file#hf-llmrs-) is a CLI tool for accessing Large Language Models (LLMs) like Llama 3.1, Mistral, Gemma 2, Cohere and much more hosted on Hugging Face.
+It allows you to interact with various models, provide input, and receive responses in a terminal environment. (credit: [Vaibhav Srivastav](https://github.com/Vaibhavs10))

 ## unstructured library | Get the JSON and HTML versions of any PDF (legal, financial, medical…), even PDF with tables!
 - Blog post: [unstructured library | Get the JSON and HTML versions of any PDF (legal, financial, medical…), even PDF with tables!](https://medium.com/@pierre_guillou/unstructured-library-get-the-json-and-html-versions-of-any-pdf-legal-financial-medical-fb7738769caa)
 - Notebook: [Unstructured_PDF_to_JSON_and_HTML.ipynb](https://github.com/piegu/language-models/blob/master/Unstructured_PDF_to_JSON_and_HTML.ipynb)